In this lesson, I’m going to show you the different packets OSPF uses and how neighbor discovery works.

 - Exchange: database description packets (DBD) are sent.

 - Loading: exchange of LSRs (Link state request) and LSUs (Link state update) packets.

 - Full: OSPF routers now have an adjacency.

 Let’s have a detailed look at this process!
 You can also see it in this packet capture:

-As soon as I configure OSPF on R1 it will start sending hello packets.
-R1 has no clue about other OSPF routers at this moment so it’s in the down state.
-The hello packet will be sent to the multicast address 18.104.22.168.
+As soon as I configure OSPF on R1, it will send hello packets.
+R1 has no clue about other OSPF routers at this moment, so it’s in the down state.
+The hello packet will be sent to the multicast address 22.214.171.124.

 R2 receives the hello packet and will put an entry for R1 in the OSPF neighbor table.
 We are now in the init state.

 R2 has to respond to R1 with a hello packet.
 This packet is not sent using multicast but with unicast, and in the neighbor field, it will include all OSPF neighbors that R2 has.
 R1 will see its own name in the neighbor field in this hello packet.

 R1 will receive this hello packet and sees its own router ID.
 We are now in the two-way state.